How I differ from other professional resume writers

 I've worked exclusively with retail field leaders since 2005

 Unlike most resume writers, I don't take on all clients that come along.
 I'm a specialist, not a generalist, and I work exclusively with clients from the retail industry.
 Not only that, I work exclusively with clients in the United States and Canada.
-Drilling further still, I work exclusively with assistant store managers, co-managers, store managers, district managers, and regional managers.
+Drilling further still, I work exclusively with assistant store managers, co-managers, store managers, general managers, area managers, district managers, and regional managers.

 I don't pretend to be an expert in any other field (I'm not), which is why I focus on the one area I am an expert in - retail management.
-I have worked with thousands of retail leaders from virtually every chain in the United States and Canada since 2005, and in that time I have accumulated more than 500 LinkedIn recommendations.
+I have worked with thousands of retail leaders from virtually every chain in the United States and Canada since 2005, and in that time I have accumulated 500+ LinkedIn recommendations.

 Does this mean I only work with people who want to continue in retail?
 Not at all - many of my clients have transitioned to new industries.